alexkoti/boros-add-to-pocket/README.md

     - WordPress options page creation, using native functions.
     - Dynamic interaction with form controls using AJAX requests.
 3. Maintain a public plugin with Github releases.
+4. Challenge: maintain all code in on file.